Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 Enumeration of cases in \cite{AurouxS} shows that $i'(A)$, the intersection of $A$ with the diagonal counts the excess of blue string intersections in ${\cal P}'\cdot{\cal P}$.
 This is the number of intersections between the blue strings we get to remove by pulling them taut.
 The second term in \eqref{Jgradea}, coming from the intersection of $A$ with finite punctures, also has a geometric meaning -- it counts the excess intersection of blue strings with the red.

-When $i'(A)$ vanishes the triangles in the domain $A$ either do not intersect, or have ``head-to-tail" intersections, where they intersect on a triangle.
-When $i'(A)$ fails to vanish, some triangles in the domain $A$ either enclose each other, or intersect on a quadrangle.
-The second term vanishes if and only if the triangles are empty.

 When strings have excess intersection, the product ${\cal P}'\cdot {\cal P}$ vanishes on equivariant degree grounds.
 Writing ${\cal P}'\cdot{\cal P}$ as an algebra element ${\cal P}''$ involves isotoping to remove excess intersection, since elements of the algebra $A$ have none -- they are all represented by taut strings.
 Generically the equivariant degrees of ${\cal P}'\cdot {\cal P}$ and the algebra element ${\cal P}''$ obtained by pulling strings taut do not coincide, because they have no reason to.
 As a result, the equivariant $J^0(y)$ degree of the map that generates the product does not vanish, so the coefficient it generates must.
-Alternatively, we can formally shift the equivariant degree of ${\cal P}''$ so that the instanton has zero equivariant degree, but then we get an element that is not already in the algebra $A$ and the product again vanishes.
-There are a few products that by accident end up having equivariant degree zero, but associativity of the algebra products forces them to vanish.

-Thus all non-vanishing products in $A$ come from products in the one dimensional problem which minimize the intersections of blue with red strings, also minimize the intersections of blue strings with themselves.